Welcome to PXU

 - Phoenix Union Wilson College Prep is the only AVID high school in Arizona.

-- The Maryvale Gifted and Talented Academy resides in a beautiful space on the Maryvale High School campus and provides a high quality education to gifted students from all corners of the District.
+- The Maryvale Gifted and Talented Academy resides in a beautiful space on the Maryvale High School campus and provides high-quality education to gifted students from all corners of the District.

 - PXU Digital Academy provides students with all of the benefits that our comprehensive campuses have to offer in a remote learning environment.
 Students are able to play sports, join clubs, or participate in extra-curricular activities at our comprehensive campuses while attending class online.